 The study has started with its first participants at the University Hospital of Frankfurt in late March 2017.
 The CoCA team expects first results and insights by the end of 2017.

-This post has also been submitted as a press-release to announce the start of the PROUD trial.
+This post was written by Thomas Wagner-Nagy (concentris research management GmbH) and has also been submitted as a press-release to announce the start of the PROUD trial.